All setups NVIDIA GTX 650 (1GB)Marvel Rivals

 Shadow resolution and range.
 Low/Medium is standard for competitive play.

 Surface reflections.
-Moderately heavy and rarely noticed mid-fight.
+Screen Space is cheap and plenty; Lumen reflections are heavy and rarely noticed mid-fight.

 Ability and combat effects.
 Lowering smooths chaotic team fights.